SeanezLab/CM_workflow/README.md

 ---

 ### Configuring a New Project
-Project configuration is dependent on the nature of all recording components, so these steps will be different if using QTM with analog components and/or Delsys Trigno EMGs. ***If no EMGs or analog components are required*** then no additional configuration is necessary.
-Move on to [calibration](#calibration)
+Project configuration is dependent on the nature of all recording components, so these steps will be different if using QTM with analog components and/or Delsys Trigno EMGs.
+***If no EMGs or analog components are required then no additional configuration is necessary.*** Move on to [beginning a session](#beginning-a-session)

 #### EMG Configuration
 When using Delsys Trigno EMGs with QTM, the following configuration steps apply: